hacktoon/mel/README.md

 # MEL

-Mel is a data markup language which describes the metadata, context and relations in a data model.
+Mel is a general purpose data markup language which describes the metadata, context and relations in a data model.
 It can be used to generate data like HTML, CSS, XML, JSON and other tree structures, using a common language.

 ## Main objectives